Helpful Resources and Outside Scholarships

 Resources for Possible Tax Benefits

-The American Opportunity Tax Credit (AOTC) is available for the 2013 tax year.
-The maximum tax credit is $2,500 per student.
-To take advantage of this credit, complete tax form 8863 and include with your 1040 tax filing for the 2013 year.
+The American Opportunity Tax Credit (AOTC) has been extended through December 2017.
+At this time, the maximum tax credit is $2,500 per student.
+To take advantage of this credit, complete tax Form 8863 and include with your 1040 tax filing.
 There are certain income limits and other stipulations, so please consult the IRS and/or your tax professional if you need assistance.

 The Financial Aid Office is often notified of scholarship opportunities outside of North Park University aid.
-For your convenience, we have compiled a list of those scholarships (below) as well as some helpful resources when searching for scholarships.
-We recommend not applying for any scholarships that require a fee.
+For your convenience, we maintain an ongoing list of those scholarships (below) as well as some helpful resources when searching for scholarships.
+We do not recommend applying for any scholarships that require a fee.

 If you are selected to receive a scholarship, please have the funds, including your full name and ID number, sent to the following address:

 3225 W Foster Ave, Box 9